 Umm, that would be Egypt right?
 Well, in the main you’d be correct, but it’s widely known in the bedding industry that cotton labelled as ‘Egyptian’ is often not quite what it seems.

-Egyptian cotton originates from a plant called Gossypium barbadense, and is named as such when it grows along the River Nile in Egypt.
-The land here has a inherent chemical composition that works well for growing cotton.
+Egyptian cotton originates from cotton plants called Gossypium barbadense, which flourished along the River Nile in Egypt.
+The soil here has an inherent chemical composition that is suited to growing cotton.

-These optimum growing conditions mean the plant produces long staple fibres (the fine little strands that make up a raw piece of cotton).
-Long staple cotton fibres produces the softest, smoothest and most durable bedding.
+These optimum growing conditions mean the plant produces long staple cotton fibres (the fine little strands that make up a raw piece of cotton).
+Long staple cotton fibres produce the softest, smoothest and most durable bedding.

-Back in the day, Egypt rightly became known as the premier source of cotton.
-Unfortunately, once retailers and manufacturers latched on to the fact that customers were on the lookout for ‘Egyptian Cotton’, they looked for ways to stretch the definition, translating it as:
+Back in the day, the favourable climate & soil in Egypt rightly led it to be becoming known as the premier country for growing cotton.
+Unfortunately, once retailers and manufacturers latched on to the fact that customers were on the lookout for ‘Egyptian Cotton bedding', they looked for ways to stretch the definition, to include: